ifokthenok/jnimock/README.md

 $ make GMOCK_DIR=<gmock-src-dir> CROSS_PREFIX=<generated-toolchain-dir>/bin/arm-linux-androideabi-
 ```

-After a successful building, jnimock.a, jnimock_main.a are generated in dir:
+After a successful building, jnimock.a and jnimock_main.a are generated in the following dir:
-    \<jnimock-src-dir\>/make/
+	<jnimock-src-dir>/make/
 You can use them for your JNI related testcase.